pjjroux/python-rps/README.md

 * Working Rock, paper, scissor game played over a match consisting of three rounds with ASCII art displayed after each play.
 (WIP)
 * Match outcomes logged in a database to build up historic data.
-* COM moves decided by using the hisoric data.
+* COM moves decided by using the historic data.